Upcoming Events In Western Mass

 Old Sturbridge Village, Patriots’ Day

-Patriots’ Day observances at Old Sturbridge will resound with the peal of bells, the stirring beat of drums and the thrilling call of the fife, as the Sturbridge Militia musters in the countryside on Monday, April 15.
+Patriots’ Day observances at Old Sturbridge will resound with the stirring beat of drums and the thrilling call of the fife, as the Sturbridge Militia musters on the Common on Monday, April 19.
 Special programs and activities throughout the day will invite visitors to experience the sights and sounds of our colonial ancestors as the Revolutionary War began.

-Through military drills and maneuvers, musket demonstrations, and more, the members for the Sturbridge Militia will bring to life the stories of the men who hastened from their farms, homes, and families to march to the aid of those already engaged in the initial battle of the American Revolution against King George’s tyranny.
-Young visitors are invited to take part, wielding muskets and swords, learning to drill and march in the manner of the boys of ’76.
-“Muskets” are provided for this ever-popular exercise in leadership, bravery, and derring-do for small patriots.
-Witness the making of real musket balls in the Blacksmith Shop.
-Also joining us for the day will be the martial band and the visiting surgeon from the USS Constitution.
-Cannon demonstrations will be held in the morning and afternoon.
+Through military drills, musket demonstrations, and more, the members for the Sturbridge Militia will bring to life the stories of the men who hastened from their farms, homes, and families to march to the aid of those already engaged in the initial battle of the American Revolution against King George’s tyranny.